chokevin8/chokevin8.github.io/_posts/2023-04-15-stable-diffusion-part2.md

     <li> Training an autoencoder that maps pixel to latent space makes the forward and reverse diffusion process computationally efficient with minimal losses in perceptual quality. </li>
     <li> The autoencoder only needs to be trained once and then can be used for various downstream training of multiple, multi-modal generative
 models.</li>
-    <li> By utilizing the inductive bias of U-Net, the model does not need aggressive compression of images which could deteriorate perceptual quality of generated images. </li>
+    <li> By utilizing the image-specific inductive bias of U-Net, the model does not need aggressive compression of images which could deteriorate perceptual quality of generated images. </li>
 </ul>

 Before looking at experiments and results the authors concluded to verify those claims above, let's look at the overall model architecture first.